 Second, while many studies in mHealth did not achieve significant results, our findings on the two types of mHealth interventions provide potential answers to the ineffectiveness reported in the literature.
 Finally, IS researchers have long been interested in the effects of contextual factors in value generation from IT investment, especially in healthcare.
 For example, Dranove et al. (2014) find that health IT investment in hospitals does decrease costs, but only for hospitals located in IT-intensive regions.
 Atasoy et al. (2017) also find a significant spillover effect from neighboring hospitals in reducing operations costs.
 We contribute to this stream of work and add insights on how mHealth effectiveness is affected by the patient’s social factors.

-The rest of the paper is organized as follows: in Section 2, we review the literature on mHealth design and social support related to mHealth, and develop our research hypotheses.
+The rest of the paper is organized as follows: in Section 2, we review the literature on mHealth design and social support related to mHealth and develop our research hypotheses.
 We also introduce the background information regarding c-sections, which serves as our research context.
 We then describe our research setting and the field experiment in detail in Section 3.
-Section 4 reports the results of this study, including the investigation of the main treatment effect, moderating effects, and deeper analysis of the moderating effect.
+Section 4 reports the results of this study, including the investigation of the main treatment effect and moderating effects and deeper analysis of the moderating effect.
 Finally, a discussion and conclusions are provided in Section 5.

 2. Background